macroing/CEL4J/documentation/CEL4J-Artifact/README.md

 * The `eval(String)` method allows the script to evaluate Java source code on its own.
 * Import statements in the script will be pre-processed and added to the compilation unit.
 * Package statements in the script will be pre-processed and added to the compilation unit.
+* Extends statements in the script will be pre-processed and alter the super class.
 * The `set(String, Object)` method can be used to set a variable in the `ScriptContext`.
 * The `get(String)` method can be used to get a variable from the `ScriptContext`.
 * Variables starting with `$` are cast to their type, as they are stored in the `ScriptContext`.